Oil and gas industry in India: Taxation and pricing

 In India, the pricing of fuel varies by state, though central taxes still are part of the pump price of fuel.
-The Central and state government's taxes make up nearly half of petrol's pump price.
+The Central and State Government's taxes make up nearly half of petrol's pump price.
 The Central government has different taxes, which amount to about 24–26% of the final cost.
 The states taxes vary, but on average end up making about 20–25% of the final cost.
 In addition, royalty and oil development tax is collected on oil and natural gas produced locally.
 As a result, approximately 50% of the pump cost goes to the government in the form of different taxes.

 For example, in Bengaluru, Karnataka as of May 16, 2011, price of petrol was ₹71.09 per litre.
 Out of this, ₹17.06 went to Government of India in the form of excise and customs tax. ₹16.63 was collected by the state government in the form of sales tax and entry tax.
 Thus, a total of ₹33.69 was collected as various taxes that amounted to approximately 47% of the retail price.

 For Delhi petrol per liter price on April 2, 2018, the price charged to dealers was ₹31.08, while central government excise tax and local tax was ₹19.48, state government VAT was ₹15.70 and dealer commission was ₹3.60.
 So the price of petrol for the end user was ₹73.83.

-The natural gas purchase price from the natural gas producers, like ONGC, Oil India Ltd. and private companies, is fixed by the government based on prices prevailing in the USA, Russia, the UK and Canada.
+The natural gas purchase price from the natural gas producers, like ONGC, Oil India Ltd. and private companies, is fixed by the government based on prices prevailing in the US, Russia, the UK and Canada.
 LNG price is linked to the prevailing crude oil price in global markets.

 The purchase price would be cut to around US$2.5 per million BTU for the six-month period beginning April 1, 2020 compared to US$3.23 for the earlier period.
 In March 2020, India announced that is increasing taxes on petrol and diesel to raise government revenues.

 In March 2020, global crude oil consumption fell substantially, causing oil prices to decline steeply due to the COVID-19 pandemic.
 However, Indian government has not passed the benefit to the retail buyers /consumers.